 The Board believes its non-employee directors should accumulate and retain a level of ownership of our common stock to align the interests of the non-employee directors and the stockholders.
 Accordingly, the Compensation Committee has adopted mandatory guidelines that require the non-employee directors to attain and retain specific levels of ownership in Company stock.
 These guidelines reinforce the importance of aligning the interests of our non-employee directors with the interests of our stockholders and are intended to motivate such directors to reach and maintain appropriate levels of stock ownership.
-Under these guidelines, non-employee directors may accumulate the number of shares of Company stock equal to three times the annual cash retainer.
+Under these guidelines, non-employee directors are required to own a minimum number of shares of Company stock equal to three times the annual cash retainer.
 The non-employee directors may accumulate the number of shares necessary to meet the minimum stock ownership level during the first three years after becoming a non-employee director.
-In the aggregate, the Company's non-employee directors received at least 41% of their 2022 annual board and committee compensation in the form of RSUs, with the exception of Dr. Blakey, who retired from the Board effective May 26, 2022 and did not receive an RSU grant in 2022.
+The Company's nonemployee directors received at least 35% of their 2023 annual board and committee compensation in the form of RSUs, with the exception of Ms. Glenn, who retired from the Board effective May 25, 2023 and did not receive an RSU grant in 2023.
+Mr. Sorenson was not a director during 2023.
+As of the record date, each of our non-employee directors either held the requisite number of shares or was within the three-year transition period.